When Is Father’s Day 2023—and Why Do We Celebrate It?

 It took more than 60 years from the birth of the idea to Father’s Day actually being recognized as a federal holiday, and a lot happened to threaten the parent-celebrating holidays during that time.
 In the 1920s and 1930s, there was a national movement to get rid of both Mother’s and Father’s Day and replace them with one “Parent’s Day.”
 Beyond that, some men didn’t even want a Father’s Day to begin with.
 They saw it as a “Hallmark holiday,” invented for the sole purpose of a commercial gimmick, and as many fathers were the sole breadwinners at the time, they didn’t particularly want their hard-earned cash spent on flowers and chocolates.

 The Great Depression and World War II, however, helped boost the idea of Father’s Day.
 Struggling retailers pushed the gift-giving holiday during the Depression, and during the war, Father’s Day became a way to honor the many fathers serving overseas.
 By the time President Nixon signed the proclamation making Father’s Day a holiday, it was already a national institution.

 Now that you know the history of Father’s Day, you’re probably wondering how to celebrate with your dad.
-Spending time together is the best place to start, even if it’s just watching one of these Father’s Day movies together.
+The key is to spend time together and participate in activities that entertain, delight and bring you two closer.
+Some ways to celebrate Father’s Day include:

 - History.com: “Father’s Day”